GarenKreiz/Geocaching-Journal/README.md

 ```

 * Verify the result in any browser.
 Warning: it can take quite a long time depending on the number of logs and pictures and the speed of the Internet access!
+* Click on images to display them or select them.

 ```
 $  firefox logbook.html